-Little bigger than a robin, this summer visitor to Wales is mainly found in deciduous woodland.
+Little bigger than a Robin, this summer visitor to Britain is mainly found in deciduous woodland.
 It usually spends April to September here before flying south for the winter.

-The picture shows a male pied flycatcher in its summer plumage; the female (shown below) is brown and white, as is the male in autumn just before it migrates to warmer southern climes; however, at that time they tend to remain high in the tree tops and are rarely seen.
+The picture shows a male Ped Flycatcher in its summer plumage; the female (shown below) is brown and white, as is the male in autumn just before it migrates to warmer southern climes; however, at that time they tend to remain high in the tree tops and are rarely seen.

 Winged insects are their main food source.
 Both adults feed the young, and after the young birds leave the nest the adults and the young usually move well away from the nesting area and keep to the upper canopy when feeding.

 Pictures shown on this page were kindly contributed by Melvin Grey.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...